notshi/dquery/readme.md

 The following is a SQL statement.
 For this purpose, all SQL keywords are in upper-case.

-Hopefully, you are able to figure out the different clauses and fields that make up parts of the statement.
+Hopefully by reading the following code snippet, you are able to figure out the different clauses and fields that make up parts of the statement.
+You can always refer back to the most common commands [here](#commands).

 ```sql
 SELECT column_name(s), column_name AS alias_name